Grieferus/Nuked-SC55-GUI-Float/documentation/BUILDING.md

 ## Mac and Linux

-For building on Mac and Linux, you need rtmidi
+For building on Mac and Linux, you need rtmidi.

 Full building process is similar to the Windows one, but I will still add it here:
 ```bash